-The cover story for The Washington Post Magazine: Despite the vagaries of politics, Mikah Meyer traveled to all of the country’s national parks and set a world record.
+Despite the vagaries of politics, Mikah Meyer traveled to all of the country’s national parks and set a world record.

 An article I penned for The Washington Post Magazine about transition.
 Click here to read the published piece in the design issue of the magazine and my transition from suburban mom back to life as a “city-kid” moving into a transitional Capitol Hill neighborhood and transitioned a 1910 row house into an industrial-styled, 21st Century oasis with Mid-Century flair.

 Having penned many design articles, I was asked to write a feature in the Washington Post Magazine design issue about a wonderful home on California Street near Dupont Circle.

 Published in the “Wellness section of the Washington Post, DC’s hydro suite of classes offer kickboxing, spinning and more.
 I tried them all and boy, was it fun!

 Published in the “Wellness” section of the Washington Post, as a DC swimmer this piece is close to my heart.
 I enjoy all the pools I wrote about in this article, as well as others that got squeezed out by the allotted word count.

 In an Opinion piece in Post Everything, I explain that during the four-day inaugural activities, I will not host Trump supporters and why.

 1% of all public statues represent women, including allegorical figures such as Alice in Central Park.
 This statistic troubled me so, I pitched and wrote an article about the discrepancy.